ArguGPT: evaluating, understanding and identifying argumentative essays generated by GPT models: Building and testing AIGC detectors

 \subsection{Experimental settings}

-In this section, we describe how we test existing AIGC detectors (GPTZero and RoBERTa of \citeauthor{guo2023close}), and build our own detectors.
-We train SVM models with different lingusitic features and a deep classifier based on RoBERTa.
-And we try zero/few-shot ChatGPT to distinguish machine-generated texts.
+We split the ArguGPT corpus into train, dev, and test sets (see Table \ref{tab:split:data}), where the dev and test sets contain 700 essays respectively.
+In the dev and test sets, the proportion of low : medium : high level human essays is kept to 1:3:1 for WECCL and TOEFL11.
+As for WECCL and TOEFL11 machine essays, we sample 150 essays for each exam that are generated by 5 models (excluding text-davinci-001 and text-davinci-002).
+For GRE essays in the dev and test sets, we randomly sample 50 human essays, and 50 machine essays generated by text-davinci-003 and gpt-3.5-turbo.

-The ArguGPT corpus is split into train, dev, and test set (see in Table \ref{tab:split:data}).
-The score level of human essays in test set is kept to the distribution of 1:3:1 for WECCL and TOEFL.
-As for WECCL and TOEFL machine essays, we only choose essays generated by 5 models (with text-davinci-001 and text-davinci-002 excluded).
-For TOEFL\footnote{The test set of TOEFL is also used in human evaluation} and WECCL, we sample 150 human essays respectively, and 150 machine essays generated by these 5 models.
-For GRE, we randomly sample 50 human essays, and 50 machine essays generated by text-davinci-003 and gpt-3.5-turbo.
-Dev set is split in the same manner.
+For the two existing detectors---GPTZero and the RoBERTa model from~\citep{guo2023close}, we use them as off-the-shelf tools without further fine-tuning or modification.

-We test existing detectors, trained SVMs, fine-tuned RoBERTa, and zero/few-shot ChatGPT from document, paragraph and sentence levels.
-In other words, essays are broken down into paragraphs and sentences for detection.
-Moreover, we perform ablation studies by training SVMs and RoBERTa on reduced training sets of various sizes (50\%, 25\%, and 10\%).
+We train SVMs and finetune a RoBERTa-large model using the training set of ArguGPT.
+We perform zero/few-shot learning with gpt-3.5-turbo via OpenAI's API.